 An award winning director, playwright, and performer, Sayet's accolades as a theatre-maker include being named a Forbes 30 Under 30 in Hollywood & Entertainment, a TED Fellow, a MIT Media Lab Directors Fellow, NCAIED Native American 40 Under 40, a recipient of The White House Champion of Change Award from President Obama, the National Directors Fellowship and a National Arts Strategies' Creative Community Fellow.

-Madeline is a Clinical Associate Professor in the English Department at Arizona State University (with the Arizona Center for Medieval and Renaissance Studies) and Executive Director of the Yale Indigenous Performing Arts Program (YIPAP).
-She is currently a Resident Artist at Center Theatre Group in LA and a member of Long Wharf Theatre’s Artistic Ensemble.
+Madeline is a Clinical Associate Professor in the English Department at Arizona State University (with the Arizona Center for Medieval and Renaissance Studies), a Resident Artist at Center Theatre Group in LA and a member of Long Wharf Theatre’s Artistic Ensemble.
+She served 6 years as Executive Director of the Yale Indigenous Performing Arts Program (YIPAP).

 “Sayet is a captivating storyteller and an important voice”